maikelmeyers/vim-focus-autocmd/README.md

 neovim is detached from terminal and there no way to send sequences directly.
 Those sequences are necessary, as ```urxvt``` has non-standart focus activation.

-*If someone knows way to cure one of problems described in this FAQ, feel free to create issue with mitigation and I'll gladly improve this plugin*
+*P.S.
+If someone knows way to cure one of problems described in this FAQ, feel free to create issue with mitigation and I'll gladly improve this plugin*